christerjohansson/micro-blogger/README.md

 - Different country codes may return different numbers of articles.
 For example, "us" returns more results than "se" (Sweden).
 - If you're getting 0 articles in the News API response, try changing the country or category.
 - The scripts include error handling and will save error responses to help with debugging.
-- The final data file (`news.json`) is formatted for easy use in displaying data on screen.
+- The final encrypted data file (`news.json`) is formatted for easy use in displaying data on screen (after decryption).